Air France Flight 343: Investigation and aftermath

 The aircraft crashed in water 130 ft deep.
-A salvage attempt was made and, although most of the bodies were recovered, only 20 per cent of the wreckage was brought back to shore.
+A salvage attempt was made and, although most of the bodies were recovered, only 20 percent of the wreckage was brought back to shore.
 The Bureau of Enquiry and Analysis for Civil Aviation Safety investigated but could not determine the cause of the crash.
 It proposed a number of possibilities: a structural failure or loss of control caused by turbulence; a sensory illusion; distraction of the flight crew, possibly by a lightning strike; failure of an airspeed indicator or altimeter or faulty reading thereof.

 A number of cases were brought against Air France for compensation under the Warsaw Convention by the families of the victims, including by Diop's widow.
 The Diop case was decided in 1964 at the Tribunal de grande instance de Seine, it was appealed to the Court of Appeal of Paris.
 The decision was made to award the basic level of compensation but not that Air France was particularly negligent.
 The court found the pilot, who had been earlier punished by Air France for recklessness, had continued to land without use of instruments in bad weather, amounting to wilful misconduct.